Rent regulation in New York

 Rent regulation in New York is a means of limiting the amount of rent charged on dwellings.
 Rent control and rent stabilization are two programs used in parts of New York state (and other jurisdictions).
 In addition to controlling rent, the system also prescribes rights and obligations for tenants and landlords.

 Each city in the state chooses whether to participate.
-As of 2007, 51 municipalities participated in the program, including Albany, Buffalo and New York City, where over one million apartments are regulated.
-Other rent-controlled municipalities include Nassau, Westchester, Rensselaer, Schenectady and Erie counties.
+As of 2007, 51 municipalities participated in the program, including Albany, Buffalo, and New York City, where over one million apartments are regulated.
+Other rent-controlled municipalities include Nassau, Westchester, Rensselaer, Schenectady, and Erie counties.

 In New York City, rent stabilization applies to all apartments except for certain classes of housing accommodations for so long as they uphold the status that gives them the exemption.

-As of 2022, there are over 40,000 vacant rent regulated units in New York City.

 Rent control

 Qualification

 To qualify for rent control, a tenant must have been continuously living in an apartment since July 1, 1971, or be a qualifying family member who succeeded to such tenancy.
 When vacant, a rent-controlled unit becomes "rent stabilized", except in buildings with fewer than six units, where it is usually decontrolled.
 In units within single and two-family homes, the tenant must have resided in the unit continuously since March 31, 1952, to qualify for rent control.
 Once the unit becomes vacant, it is decontrolled.
 Rent control does not generally apply to units built after 1947.